tjheslin1/sunday-arcana-recruitment/doc.md

 You have vouched for a follower of your choice to join a network of bards that can be used to gather, or propagate, information.

+The challenge rating of any Social adventures this follower takes part in, whilst a member of this network, is decreased by 1.

-Through this network you might spread misinformation to spook a villain out of hiding;
+The influential network might spread misinformation to spook a villain out of hiding;
 improve the reputation of individuals that might be running for an election;
 or increase the chances of a group obtaining a prized mission when there are multiple parties interested in receiving the exclusive contract.

-_Prerequisite: at least one recruited follower_
-<div style='margin-top:0px'></div>

 ## Cleric